-A Power Outage During a Storm Brings Uncertainty and Worry About Family Safety
+A Power Outage During A Storm Brings Uncertainty and Worry about Family Safety

-When the power went on a stormy late fall evening, Evan Johnson did what he usually did.
+When the power went out on a stormy late fall evening, Evan Johnson did what he usually did.
 He wheeled his portable generator out of the garage and put it under a patio table about 20 feet from the house where it was somewhat protected from the rain.
 With the power cord plugged into the inlet box on the back of the house and a full gas tank, they were good for eight to ten hours.
 After starting the generator, he set the manual transfer switch to the generator position.

 It wasn’t until after three in the morning that their daughter Joanne returned their call.
 The power was out and their new house was cold.
 She had the baby in bed with them to keep him warm, but they were starting to worry because the power company still didn’t know when they could restore power.
 Kori told them to come over because they had the generator to keep the furnace on.

 Forty minutes later, Joanne called again.
 They couldn’t leave their neighborhood because of a downed tree and a police officer told them the road further ahead was flooded.
 With no other choice, they returned home and did the best they could.

 Evan and Kori’s power came back on shortly before nine the next morning after the storm had subsided.
 Their children’s power was back on too and the furnace working again.
 Evan mentioned to Kori that maybe they should buy a second generator for the kids so there wasn’t a worry.

 “Out in the pouring rain again with an electric generator.
 Don’t you think it’s a little dangerous?
 You’ll go out and spend a thousand dollars or more on a good generator to run everything and then just like you, he goes out in the pouring rain to connect it.
 I don’t want to hear how my son-in-law got electrocuted and I sure don’t want that to happen to you.”

 “No one’s getting electrocuted,” Evan countered.
 “It’s not dangerous if you pay attention and follow the rules.”